Quick Summary / TLDR

 Challenges + Learnings

-Working with Adobe in two capacities — first as an in-house designer, then as an external creative partner — taught me that great work is built on relationships.
-My familiarity with Adobe’s culture and teams meant I could quickly understand needs, anticipate challenges, and jump into projects with minimal ramp-up.
+Working with Adobe, both in-house and later as an external partner, taught me that great design is built on trust.
+My familiarity with the culture and teams meant I could ramp up quickly, anticipate needs, and deliver with minimal oversight.

-It also reinforced the value of trust.
-Because I consistently delivered under pressure, requests kept coming in from across the company.
-I partnered with other teams like Creative Cloud and Stock, as well as teams focused on Corporate Marketing, Customer Briefing, Privacy, and Evangelism.
-I also supported events like Summit, MAX, and Worldwide Sales Conferences.
+This experience also reinforced how valuable long-term relationships are.
+Because I delivered consistently, requests came in from across the company, from Creative Cloud and Stock to Marketing, Privacy, and Evangelism.
+I also supported major events, including Summit, MAX, and Worldwide Sales Conferences.

-✅ Helped internal teams meet critical launch and event timelines without sacrificing quality.
+✅ Helped internal teams hit launch and event milestones on time

-✅ Maintained long-term partnerships with multiple Adobe business units over more than a decade.
+✅ Maintained long-term partnerships with multiple Adobe business units for more than a decade